scroll-tech/poseidon-circuit/spec/hash-table.md

 **Initial capacity:** `L * 2^64`, with `L` the message length in bytes (before padding).

 **Message encoding:** The message is chunked into `W` words of `STEP/2` bytes.
 Each word is packed into a field element, least-significant-byte first.
 The words are given two-by-two on consecutive rows in the table, absorbing `STEP` bytes per row.
-The control flag on a given row indicates the number of message bytes remaining in the current and following rows.
-On the last row, `control <= STEP`.
+The control flag on a given row indicates the number of message bytes `R` remaining in the current and following rows (and the value is `R * 2^64`).
+On the last row, `control <= STEP * 2^64`.

 **Padding:** the message is padded to a multiple of `STEP` bytes with zeros.

 Specifically, `STEP = 32`.

+### Legacy scheme

+The initial capcity before `scroll-dev-0215` is not multiplied with the domain mark (`2^64`) so they would get different hash results in *var-len* mode.
+If we wish to apply the code work under the legacy schema, use `legacy` feature

 ### Head flag